bigsk1/voice-chat-ai/README.md

 - Python 3.10
 - CUDA-enabled GPU
 - Microphone
-- Git
-- Git LFS
 - A sence of humor!

 ### Steps